In Japan, an onsen, or hot spring, is considered part of normal life.

 This is usually the one thing that throws people for a spin.

-Yet, once you manage to shake off that initial self-consciousness, you’ll get used to it.
+Yet, once you shake off that initial self-consciousness, you’ll get used to it.

-Especially once you realize that everyone is in their own little world of peace and serenity.
+Especially once you realize everyone is in their own world of peace and serenity.

 After all, being naked in an onsen has been a long-standard cultural tradition in Japan.